RAFTING and HIKING the GRAND CANYON

 Hike: Thunder River.
 Mile 133.7, river right

 It is about 5 hours to Thunder River Springs and back.
-It is a wet hike with 3 crossings of Tapeats Creek by the easiest and standard route.
-It can be dangerous and even impossible to cross if the flow is higher than base levels.
-If start on the left side of the creek, it is possible to get to Thunder River with dry feet but it was hot and a much worse trail – but would be necessary if high water.
+It is a wet hike with three crossings of Tapeats Creek, accessible via the easiest and standard route.
+It can be dangerous and even impossible to cross if the flow exceeds the base levels.
+If you start on the left side of the creek, it is possible to reach Thunder River with dry feet, but the trail is hot and much worse.
+However, it would be necessary if the water is high.

 There were many frogs in the river.
 Geckos are not hard to snare.